dotnet/aspnetcore/src/SignalR/docs/specs/TransportProtocols.md

 The only transport which fully implements the duplex requirement is WebSockets, the others are "half-transports" which implement one end of the duplex connection.
 They are used in combination to achieve a duplex connection.

 Throughout this document, the term `[endpoint-base]` is used to refer to the route assigned to a particular end point.
-The term `[connection-id]` is used to refer to the connection ID provided by the `POST [endpoint-base]/negotiate` request.
+The terms `connection-id` and `connectionToken` are used to refer to the connection ID and connection token provided by the `POST [endpoint-base]/negotiate` request.

 **NOTE on errors:** In all error cases, by default, the detailed exception message is **never** provided; a short description string may be provided.
 However, an application developer may elect to allow detailed exception messages to be emitted, which should only be used in the `Development` environment.
 Unexpected errors are communicated by HTTP `500 Server Error` status codes or WebSockets non-`1000 Normal Closure` close frames; in these cases the connection should be considered to be terminated.

 ## `POST [endpoint-base]/negotiate` request

 The `POST [endpoint-base]/negotiate` request is used to establish a connection between the client and the server.
-There is an optional `negotiateVersion` querystring parameter that can be added to the negotiate post request.
-This determines the protocol versional between the server and the client.
-If ommited, the version is defaulted to zero The content type of the response is `application/json`.
+There is an optional `negotiateVersion` query string parameter that can be added to the negotiate post request.
+This determines the protocol version between the server and the client.
+If omited, the version is defaulted to zero.
+The absence of the `negotiateVersion` parameter indicates to the server that an old client is attempting to connect to the server.
+Servers can configure their minimum supported protocol version which will determine how they respond to old clients.
+If configured to be greater than zero, an out of date client will receive an en error response indicating that the requested version is not supported by the server.
+If a server is configured to accept clients using protocol version 0, then both the `connectionToken` and the `connectionId` are set to the same value to ensure compatibility between the older client and the server.
+The content type of the response is `application/json`.
 The response to the `POST [endpoint-base]/negotiate` request contains one of three types of responses:

 1. A response that contains the `connectionToken` which will be used to identify the connection on the server and the list of the transports supported by the server.
 The `connectionToken` should be kept secret.
 It also contains the `connectionId` which is a public id